1 dead, 3 others wounded in shooting at Mother's Day party near Hollywood Walk of Fame

+The identity of the deceased victim is being withheld pending notification to the next of kin, police say.

-Police say the suspects fled on foot and remain at large.
+The suspects fled on foot and remain at large, according to police.
 A motive is unclear.

-One of the guests at the gathering fired back at the gunmen, according to police.

 "The most egregious thing you can do - indiscriminate fire into any kind of party," said LAPD Lt.
 John Radtke.
 'We're very fortunate in many of these incidents that we don't have little kids of babies being killed inside a residence.
 So as bad as this is, unfortunately, it could be worse."